ninjacoder88/CodeInterview/README.md

 ## Problems
 **Design a Parking Lot**
+Given some contraints, (size of space), design a parking lot

 **Find the Squares**
-Given a set of points on a plane, determine how many squares exist
+Given a set of points on a plane, determine how many squares exist (include askew squares)

 **Find the Pair**
 Given a set of numbers, find a pair where the sum equals a provided value

+**Find All The Words On A Boogle Board**
+Given a Boggle board 4x4 of some set of letters find all of the words

+**Find Overlapping Squares**
+Given a set of points representing squares on a plane, find the overlaping squares as well as the area of the overlap

+**Draw a circle**

+**Longest Palindromic Subsequnce**

+## Tips
+- Practice writing code on a whiteboard